jitendracheripally2003/HAR/README.md

 frequency domain.

 ## Results and Discussion
-Refer to the pdf attached.
+Refer to the pdf attached Results.pdf.